ALai57/cljs-demo-template/README.md

 the Free Software Foundation, either version 2 of the License, or (at your option) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.

+# Learning objectives:

+Configure CLJS project build
+1)	What is CLJS?
+2)	Configure build :cljsbuild
+3)	Build with lein cljsbuild once dev
+4)	Tour the output files and directory

+Setup example.html to run the JS
+1)	Edit the example.html file
+2)	Move example.js to same folder as example.html

+Setup Figwheel to serve app
+5)	Configure handler piece
+6)	Configure Piggieback
+7)	Get the app up and running

+Tour the JS file, talk about react
+1)	Hiccup syntax – this is just JS
+2)	Change it and watch it in real time!
+3)	Add on click behavior that sorts the data and re-renders the table
+4)	Add a circle
+5)	Add on click behavior that moves the circle